libplctag/libplctag/src/libplctag/REFACTOR_PLAN.md

 6. Map server attributes; add debug modules; port tests to loopback + localhost.

-Exit criteria: server tags work, the loopback simulator + fault injection + golden-byte harness exist, the shared CIP codec is in `protocols/cip/`.
+Exit criteria: server tags work, the loopback simulator + fault injection + golden-byte harness exist, the shared CIP codec is in `protocols/enip/common/`.

 ### Phase B — Client rewrite (stands on Phase A's foundation)

 Per the EIP-refactor estimate:

-1. **Adopt the shared codec** in the AB client encode/decode (this is the former arena/bytes "warm-up", now mostly reuse).
+1. **Adopt the shared codec** in the AB client encode/decode — the new client lives in `protocols/enip/client/` and consumes the same `protocols/enip/common/` codec the server decode already uses (this is the former arena/bytes "warm-up", now mostly reuse).
 Land golden wire-byte tests.
 2. **AB tag-queued engine** — delete the `ab_request_t` lifecycle, push state onto the tag `op` + a session state machine with a batching/packing step.
    Extract the shared transport layer as you go.
 Golden tests green at each step.